pwang30/pwang30.github.io/_pages/about.md

 News
 ======
 - **01.10.2024**.
 I am very excited to be a PhD student at Technical University of Madrid and conduct research on power systems.
-Hope everything goes well in the future！🎇
+Hope everything goes well in the future！🎆
 - **22.09.2024**.
 I am honored to have a one-week internship at State Grid (Changping, Beijing).
 Thanks to [Dr. Xi](https://scholar.google.com/citations?hl=en&user=r6BeldgAAAAJ&view_op=list_works&sortby=pubdate) and your research team.
 Here I had a great time and learned about the concepts of virtual power plants and power market.
 - **07.08.2024**.
 First time using Overleaf to translate my master's [thesis](https://doi.org/10.6084/m9.figshare.26508949.v2) into English.
-A good PRACTICE for how to use Overleaf！ Also a document to REMEMBER Lee.
+A good PRACTICE for how to use Overleaf！ Also a document to REMEMBER Lee.❤️

 Publications